rcbyr/keen-slider/Docs.md

 - `options`: **object** - Specifies the new options with which the slider should be reinitialized.
 Default **undefined**.

+## Attributes

+- `data-keen-slider-clickable` - Set this attribute to each element that should prevent touch/click events on the slider.
+- `data-keen-slider-scrollable` - Set this attribute to each element that should be scrollable in the same direction as the slider (vertical or horizontal). `overflow` must be set to `scroll`.

 ## Plugins

 To make it easier to integrate, structure, and version custom slider functions, you can create plugins.
 Keen-Slider itself is also partially based on plugins.
 These plugins can be overwritten or deactivated when initiating the slider (but this can have side effects).
 The internal plugin names are `web`, `renderer`, `drag`, `free` and `snap`.
 Since the plugins are processed sequentially, you can use the name `first` to put a plugin in the first place.